Payee Summaries vs. Statements

 Statements are the never-changing, carbon copy of a summary as it appears when you're ready to publish and payout.

 The statement acts as the reference for the payout.
 If anything changes in a payee's account for the period after the fact, the affected payee summaries will automatically update, but the statement will stay the same, so there is never a question as to how a payout was determined.
-Use the Compare to Payee Summary button along the top bar of any statement to see changes between the Payee Summary and corresponding Statement after the fact.
+In order to make changes to a statement, simply make the corresponding updates in the system (i.e. updates to transactions, contracts, etc) and generate a new statement - and our system will give you the option to archive the old one for reference or delete it altogether when doing so.

 Statements are published by default, and the transactions the statement references are published simultaneously.